amarillion/tins2022/README.md

 ## Known issues ##

 There are a few known bugs that I didn't have time to fix
+* You can sometimes get trapped by spikes or an enemy with no way to recover.
 * Not every key can be reconfigured in the settings menu.
-* The fullscreen option does not work
+* The fullscreen option does not work.

 ## Competition Rules ##